 An outstanding research university

-Already ranked in the top 10 for research power in the UK, a key focus for the University of Leeds Masterplan developments will be to build new research facilities and technology platforms to enable the University to make a further step-changes in the quality, volume and impact of world-leading research, in particular encouraging greater interdisciplinary research.
+Already ranked in the top 10 for research power in the UK, a key focus for the University of Leeds Masterplan developments is to build new research facilities and technology platforms to enable the University to make a further step-changes in the quality, volume and impact of world-leading research, in particular encouraging greater interdisciplinary research.

-Local Enterprise and Impact across the city region
+Local enterprise and impact across the city region

 The University of Leeds is a leading university for spin-out companies and another key objective in the University’s strategic plan is to further enhance and grow strategic partnerships and collaborations with key industry partners and innovative companies.
-As part of the Masterplan, a new £40m Innovation and Enterprise centre located on the South Eastern edge of campus, linking the campus with the city and business community, will increase incubation spaces and provide a three-fold increase in laboratory accommodation for technology-led start-up companies.
+As part of the Masterplan, Nexus, a new £40m Innovation and Enterprise centre located on the South Eastern edge of campus, linking the campus with the city and business community, will increase incubation spaces and provide a three-fold increase in laboratory accommodation for technology-led start-up companies.

 An exceptional campus for student and staff

 Supporting these building developments is a desire to deliver a positive experience for the student, staff and visitor through the landscaping of the campus.
 Leeds has a rare asset in occupying a cohesive city-centre campus rich in architecture and character and the Masterplan aims to provide a vibrant, engaging and inspiring environment through greater social learning environments, open spaces and increased pedestrianisation.
-Entrances on to campus will be enhanced and improved.
+Entrances onto campus will be enhanced and improved.
 Public art will become an integrated part of both the intellectual landscape and the built environment of the University of Leeds.
 The vision is for a vibrant piazza-like public realm capturing the history of artistic research and artwork that exists within the University.
 Work has commenced re-siting existing works, providing interpretation panels and creating a campus public art trail.